zulip/zulip/docs/testing/manual-testing.md

   - Log on/log off Hamlet while not filtering at all.
   - Filter again and then click somewhere else.

-### Stream permissions
+### Channel permissions

-This is an important category to test, because we obviously do not want to have bugs where people can read messages on streams they should not have access to.
+This is an important category to test, because we obviously do not want to have bugs where people can read messages on channels they should not have access to.

-The general flow here is for Hamlet to create the streams and verify that Cordelia has the correct visibility to them.
+The general flow here is for Hamlet to create the channels and verify that Cordelia has the correct visibility to them.

 First, we start off with "positive" tests.

 - Positive tests
-  - Have Hamlet create a public stream w/Cordelia subscribed and have him post a message to the stream.
+  - Have Hamlet create a public channel w/Cordelia subscribed and have him post a message to the channel.
-  - Have Hamlet create a public stream without Cordelia and then...
+  - Have Hamlet create a public channel without Cordelia and then...
-    - Have Hamlet post to the stream.
+    - Have Hamlet post to the channel.
-    - Have Cordelia subscribe to the stream.
+    - Have Cordelia subscribe to the channel.
     - Verify Cordelia can see the previous message.
-    - Have Cordelia post a message to the stream.
+    - Have Cordelia post a message to the channel.
-  - Have Hamlet create a private stream with Cordelia invited and test a two-way conversation between the two users.
+  - Have Hamlet create a private channel with Cordelia invited and test a two-way conversation between the two users.

-For negative tests, we want to dig a little deeper to find back doors for Cordelia to access the stream.
+For negative tests, we want to dig a little deeper to find back doors for Cordelia to access the channel.
 Here are some techniques to try:

-- Try to have her compose a message to the stream by circumventing autocomplete.
+- Try to have her compose a message to the channel by circumventing autocomplete.
-- Try to have her narrow to the stream using stream:foo in search.
+- Try to have her narrow to the channel using channel:foo in search.
-- Go to stream settings and see if the stream shows up.
+- Go to channel settings and see if the channel shows up.

-For public streams, it's ok for Cordelia to know the stream exists, and she can subsequently subscribe.
-For private streams, she should not even know they exist (until she's invited, of course).
+For public channels, it's ok for Cordelia to know the channel exists, and she can subsequently subscribe.
+For private channels, she should not even know they exist (until she's invited, of course).

 - Negative tests
-  - Have Hamlet create a public stream without inviting Cordelia.
+  - Have Hamlet create a public channel without inviting Cordelia.
-    - Verify Cordelia can see the stream in her settings.
+    - Verify Cordelia can see the channel in her settings.
-    - Verify Cordelia can't compose a message to the stream.
+    - Verify Cordelia can't compose a message to the channel.
-    - Verify that Cordelia sees nothing when Hamlet posts to the stream.
+    - Verify that Cordelia sees nothing when Hamlet posts to the channel.
-  - Have Hamlet create a public stream with Cordelia, but then have Iago revoke her subscription using the admin page.
+  - Have Hamlet create a public channel with Cordelia, but then have Iago revoke her subscription using the admin page.
-    - Verify that the stream appears in Cordelia's left sidebar and then goes away.
+    - Verify that the channel appears in Cordelia's left sidebar and then goes away.
-    - Try to have Cordelia view the stream using a sneaky search along the lines of `stream:foo`.
+    - Try to have Cordelia view the channel using a sneaky search along the lines of `channel:foo`.
-  - Have Hamlet create a private stream without inviting Cordelia.
+  - Have Hamlet create a private channel without inviting Cordelia.
-    - Verify Cordelia can't compose a message to the stream.
+    - Verify Cordelia can't compose a message to the channel.

 ### Search